Model in Image

 Creating the image with WIT

-At this point, you have staged all of the files needed for the image model-in-image:WLS-v1; they include:
+At this point, you have all of the files needed for image wdt-domain-image:WLS-v1 staged; they include:

-Now, you use the Image Tool to create an image named model-in-image:WLS-v1 with a FROM clause that references a base WebLogic image.
+Now, you use the Image Tool to create an image named wdt-domain-image:WLS-v1.
 You’ve already set up this tool during the prerequisite steps.

-Run the following commands to create the model image and verify that it worked:
+Run the following command to create the image and verify that it worked.

 --wdtModel ${WDT_MODEL_FILES_PATH}/WLS-v1/model.10.yaml \